<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=489233&amp;fmt=gif">

 A technique that separates data gathered from a variety of sources so that patterns can be seen (some lists replace stratification with a flowchart or run chart).

-Illustration which represents quality assurance (QA) vs quality control (QC) by Scilife.
+Illustration which represents quality assurance (QA) vs quality control (QC) | Scilife

 When you decide to implement a QMS in your organization, the QA and QC processes are not optional—you need to include both.
 Additionally, neither one is more valuable than the other.
-By using both processes when needed, the output of the QA should feed the QC activities; the output of a QC activity can feed QA activity as well.
+By using both processes when needed, the output of the QA should feed the QC activities; the output of a QC activity can feed the QA activity as well.

 For instance, say you’ve defined the procedures, or the methods for the product according to standards as a QA activity.
 Then, you simply verify the product by using those procedures.
 Furthermore, if you identify a defect in the product, then you need to investigate the nonconformance as a QA activity.
 As you can see, an output can serve as an input of the other process.